A dash board camera can help you if another driver rams into your vehicle. A camera can also help you with car insurance.

 Moving traffic violations will normally give you points on your state driving record and raise your car insurance rates.
 Not receiving a ticket -- or beating a ticket in court due to video proof of no wrongdoing – will keep you from a nasty auto insurance surcharge.

-Recently in New York a two-way dash cam saved a driver from receiving a ticket for using his cellphone while driving.
+In New York, a two-way dash cam saved a driver from receiving a ticket for using his cellphone while driving.
 The officer let the driver go without a ticket after viewing dash cam footage showing the motorist wasn’t talking on his phone, but merely scratching and tugging on his ear.

 3. Help fight insurance fraud